 Emma Collins, Senior Director, beauty company

 There are workshop dates below for up to 10 delegates in the next few months.
-The workshop costs £500 per person for a whole day and is inclusive of refreshments and lunch.
+The workshop costs £500 per person for a whole day and is normally inclusive of refreshments and lunch depending on the venue.
 To register yourself please fill in the contact form and we'll get back to you to confirm the details.
+A 10% deposit is required to secure your place.
 Should you want to host a session just for your staff, we can come to your site; please contact us for a quote through the contact form.

 If there's a date you're particularly interested in then let us know.

 Central London - February 7th (3 places remaining)

 Central London - February 18th (7 places remaining)

 Cannock - February 23rd

 Central London - March 9th (2 places remaining)